jddrvr/FEHD/README.md

 # FEHD

+PLEASE USE THE CODE IN MY FEHD_cuda REPOSITORY OR MY FEHD_omp REPOSITORY IF YOU WANT TO USE FEHD.

 Frequency Extracted Hierarchical Decomposition

 This folder contains two implementations of FEHD.
 One is in FORTRAN, and this is for large systems